Common name: Milky oats

 Characteristics: Oats is an annual grass that has been cultivated for over 5000 years and while the mature seed is commonly eaten as a food, the immature seed is used as a medicine (Singh et al., 2013).
 Oats is commonly cultivated in Northern American and Europe, but also in Russia and China.
 For just one week of the growing cycle of oats, the developing oat seed is filled with fresh white milk.
 If the undried seeds are harvested quickly and made into tincture, they make an excellent nervine trophorestorative agent (Winston, 2007).

-Current applications: David Winston states fresh milky oats is, ‘the greatest nervous system trophorestorative’ (Winston, 2007).
+Current applications: Fresh milky oat seed is one of the most gentle nervines and is widely used by herbalists, particuarly in the United States.
+David Winston has said he thinks fresh milky oat seed is the greatest nervous system trophorestorative (Winston, 2007).
 Trophorestorative refers to a food to nourish a particular organ or tissue, in this case, the nervous system.
 It is a slow acting tonic medicine that acts to calm shattered nerves, stabilise emotions, and reduce symptoms of drug withdrawal.
 It is used in women with premenstrual syndrome, menopausal anxiety, and mood swings and can be applied here alongside adaptogenic herbs.

 Science: Avena sativa seeds are rich in important nutrients such as vitamins B1, B2, E, A, calcium, phosphorus, zinc, and manganese (Singh et al., 2013).
 The reason for the potent medicinal properties of fresh milky oats may be related to the high vitamin B content of the fresh seeds.
 B vitamins are an essential nutritive support for the nervous system (Prickett et al., 1934).
 Although there are no human studies on Avena sativa seeds, there is one study published in Nature that used Avena sativa fresh leaf and found it helpful in withdrawing smokers from nicotine addiction (Anand, 1971).
 The author claims to have obtained from remedy from an Ayurvedic physician in India who used Avena sativa for treating individuals addicted to opium.